-2ND Try: "This year with a goal to publish three articles, I published four technical journal articles on <technical subject> which resulted in in direct support of our mission to <specify goal> by <specific impact>."
+2ND Try: "This year I published three technical journal articles on <technical subject> which resulted in in direct support of our mission to <specify goal> by <specific impact>."

 Remember, always think in terms of cause and effect, or "So What?" when writing contribution statements: "The employee did A that resulted in B which is related to the mission ..."